Natalia Oct 2013.jpg

 I use simple language to form the widest bridge possible between me and my reader about immigration, silence, oppression, failed or failing relationships, illness, love, and motherhood.
 As I write about these topics, I learn more about them.
 I learn what I need to know to live through them.

 As a teacher, I keep in mind under-served youth who are not reading.
 I want to give them language about survival and about the celebration of their own mysterious lives.
-I hope my poems, essays, and the novel I am working on will help readers vividly access their own quiet impressions, their own miraculous heritage, the paradoxical beauty that surrounds them, and the poetry in their language and in their lives.
+I hope my poems, essays, and my novel will help readers vividly access their own quiet impressions, their own miraculous heritage, the paradoxical beauty that surrounds them, and the poetry in their language and in their lives.
 That is my purpose.

 While literary arts sometimes may help us forget negative realities that shape us, they also help us imagine how we can re-shape our world for others.